 33. After the final Gog-Magog battle, all selfish, immoral, violent and rebellious human beings will be dead.
 (Some died at the Second Coming judgment.
 Others at the Gog-Magog battle.)
 The book of Revelation presents one final judgment.
 “The dead” will be judged “according to their works” (Revelation 20:11-15).

 God the Father will preside over this final judgment, and the Father will execute sentence (Rev. 20:11).
 These people have shunned the blood of Christ.
 That blood no longer covers them.
 Those to be judged ARE DEAD.
-They are portrayed as “standing before God” only in the sense of the record of their “works.”
+They are portrayed as “standing before God” only in the sense of their record - the record of their “works.”
 The question to be answered: Should any one of these people ever again be raised to carry on his or her life?
 The answer will be, “No!”

 We believe that God our Father will NOT carry out the sentence of eternal death until that sentence is seconded by the “peers” of the condemned.
 He has the power, but He will not use it until redeemed humanity is in agreement.
 Hence the “record books.”
 God needs no record books - He knows each heart.
 But the redeemed must judge for themselves that the LORD has been just concerning each case.

 Until their “second death” in the “lake of fire” God retains the essence of each person - His “memory” of them.
 To Him they are not yet dead - because He can raise them to life at any time (Luke 20:38).
 God says that He “will blot out any memory of those who rebel against Him” (Exo.
 32:33, Isa.
 26:14, Psa.109:14-15, Deut.
 29:20).
 After this essential essence (spirit/soul) is destroyed in the special “lake of fire” - nothing remains.
 These people can never be raised to life again.